ethan-wickstrom/macpymessenger/README.md

 ## 🧪 Testing

-iPyMessenger includes a test suite to ensure the functionality of the library.
+macpymessenger includes a test suite to ensure the functionality of the library.
 To run the tests, make sure you have the required dependencies installed and execute the following command:

 ```bash
 python -m pytest test.py